-On the opposite side are constructivists like Steven Katz, Hans Penner, and Wayne Proudfoot, who maintain that no common core exists in mystical experiences, whether mediated or beyond all mediation.
+On the opposite side are constructivists like Steven Katz, Hans Penner, and Wayne Proudfoot who maintain that no common core exists in mystical experiences, either mediated or beyond all mediation.
 Rather, mystical experiences are wholly constructed by the mystic out of his or her own religious tradition.
-Note that the second group of essentialists above allows for some construction of the experience by the mystic, though crucially insisting on objective contact with the divine.
+Note that the second group of essentialists above-'distinction' essentialists we might say-allows for the possibility of some construction of the experience by the mystic, though crucially insisting on objective contact with the divine.
 One could label them as not simply essentialists but contextualists as well.
-"Constructivism," as I refer to it, is thoroughgoing.
-Its assumption is both that there is no objective religious object that is mediated and that the strictly subjective constructions are unique to each mystic.
-Thus, either no mediated object internal to the mind obtains or, in the case of Proudfoot, an inchoate emotive-physiological state receives linguistic definition (see G. William Barnard on Proudfoot).
+'Constructivism' as I refer to it is thorough-going.
+Its assumption is both that no objective religious object exists to be mediated and that the strictly subjective constructions are unique to each mystic.
+So the mystic rather immediately experiences contents constructed by the imagination.
+Therefore, either no mediated object internal to the mind obtains or, in the case of Proudfoot, an inchoate emotive-physiological state receives linguistic definition (Barnard:232-38).

 Judging that the above brief overview will suffice for introducing the relatively clear-cut constructivist position, I will broach an additional option before critiquing constructivism.
-Simoni-Wastila, Martin T. Adam, and F. Samuel Brainard have recognized various efforts to find a third way to "mediate" the gap between essentialists and constructivists.
-Brainard notes the strategy of some, like Michael Sells on Western mysticism and Toshihiko Izutsu on Eastern mysticism, to acknowledge the similarity of mystical texts while bracketing the "ultimate" question of a common core (361-62).
+Simoni-Wastila, Martin T. Adam, and F. Samuel Brainard have recognized various efforts to find a third way to 'mediate' the gap between essentialists and constructivists.
+Brainard notes the strategy of some, like Michael Sells on Western and Toshihiko Izutsu on Eastern mysticism, to acknowledge the similarity of mystical texts while bracketing the 'ultimate' question of a common core (361-62).
 However, such skimming of the surface, so to speak, merely postpones rather than dissolves the question of a common core.
-Brainard favors a tertium quid of his own centering on the paradox of certain language about ecstatic experiences that both retains and collapses the subject-object scheme (385ff).
-Brainard's proposed solution entails embracing the validity of "both-and" mystical experiences, where supposedly the subject-object/ nominalist-realist/ constructivist-essentialist distinctions are both upheld and transcended at the same time.
+Brainard also mentions (388) and Adam describes a 'family resemblance' approach: 'mak(ing) no ontological claims It acknowledges family resemblances among the diversity of experiences called 'mystical' while at the same time picking out for examination subsets of experiences having similar descriptions' (813).
+As with the approach of noting textual similarities, though, this approach just postpones or ignores the ultimate issue: Are mystical experiences just constructed from traditions by individuals or is there a common core-or perhaps several common cores-behind them?
+Brainard favors a tertium quid of his own centering on the paradox of certain language about ecstatic experiences that allegedly both retains and collapses the subject-object scheme (385ff).
+That is, Brainard maintains that mystical experience paradoxically both upholds and transcends the subject-object structure and involves both the metaphysical reality of a referent and construction by the experiencer.
 Looming in the background is the ineffability of mystical experience, as Brainard assumes that language cannot get beyond an either-or answer to the question of these polarities.
-Though he does not find them promising, Brainard also mentions "no-pole (e.g., nonfoundational...) alternatives" (388).
-He includes "perhaps James's pragmatism" here but says no more.
-Maybe Brainard alludes to James's theory of pure experience where subject-object are blended at the most fundamental level.
-This theory might dissolve the paradox of mystical experience through its analogy to (a basic level) of ordinary experience.
-Yet this model of perception does involve contents and ultimately (further or greater) objectification.
-Or perhaps Brainard simply alludes to James's belief that moral fruitfulness constitutes one test of a mystical experience's validity.
-James, however, has much more to say on the matter and believes overall in the objective truth of mystical experience.
-Finally Brainard mentions (388) and Adam describes a "family resemblance" approach: "mak[ing] no ontological claims...
-It acknowledges family resemblances among the diversity of experiences called 'mystical' while at the same time picking out for examination subsets of experiences having similar descriptions" (813).
-As with the approach of noting textual similarities, though, this approach just postpones or ignores the ultimate issue: Are mystical experiences just constructed from traditions by individuals or is there a common core-or perhaps several common cores-behind them?